PC

 The Bottom Line

-The independent distributor channel is essential for modern electronics procurement.
-But it requires due diligence.
+The independent distributor channel is essential for modern electronics procurement — but only if you do the due diligence.
 The 6-step process outlined here will filter out the majority of bad actors:

 Need help sourcing these components?